ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned reviewing linked list queue behavior with a quiz.
 - Learned trees in general and binary trees specifically.
 - Learned inserting nodes into a binary tree.
+- Learned finding min and max values in a binary tree.